How To Easily Recall Forgotten Linux Commands

 No problem.
 I know a few ways to remember the forgotten Linux commands.

 Do a quick reverse search by pressing “CTRL+R” and type the first few letters of the command you’re looking for.
 You will see the list of suggested commands from the bash history.
 Use UP/DOWN arrow keys to navigate through commands.
-Once you find out the actual command, press TAB or right arrow key to choose that command press ENTER key to execute.
+Once you find out the actual command, press TAB or right arrow key to choose that command and press ENTER key to execute.